boranblok/AssortedMkvTools/README.md

 Known weak points/possible improvements later
 ---------------------------------------------

-due to the taken path (FLAC -> WAV/PCM -> AAC) a lot of I/O is done this is unavoidable with the current tools available.
+due to the taken path (export flac FLAC -> WAV/PCM -> AAC) a lot of I/O is done this is unavoidable with the current tools available.
-PopCorn is faster because eac3to does an in memory transcode from FLAC to AC3 which skips a lot of disk operations.
+PopCorn is faster because eac3to does an in memory transcode from FLAC inside the mkv file to AC3 which skips a lot of disk operations.

-For best TEMP should be placed on a ramdisk.
+For best performance TEMP should be placed on a ramdisk or SSD.